 According to modern wine criticism, tasting new oak in a wine ranks as one of the worst cardinal sins.
 Like greasy fingerprints on a window, overpowering aromas of sweet-vanilla or coconut — as well as coarse and clumsy tannins — distract from the field of view.
 Terroir: obscured!
 Wine: anonymous! we shout.
 (Commercial success: guaranteed, they might reply).
 Oak can certainly be a blunt instrument, ruining excellent fruit from expressive sites.
-But at least it doesn’t smell like shit.
+But at least it doesn’t smell like the backside of a farm animal.
 For that, you need to call upon brettanomyces.

 Because I frequently profile “natural wines” here on Opening a Bottle (a term I am increasingly uncomfortable with … but more on that another time), I feel like it is high time I come clean on the subject of brettanomyces, a.k.a. “brett.”
 This non-spore forming critter of the Saccharomycetaceae family of yeast loves to creep into wines and render its opinion like a foul-smelling wind from Greeley, Colorado.
 And for years it has been getting far too much of a pass in modern wine circles, including from me.